svenlahann/vagrant-ansible/README.md

 * [Solr](http://tomcat.apache.org/) - "Apache Solr"
 * [Redis](http://redis.io/) - "Redis is an in-memory data structure store"
 * [Elasticsearch](https://www.elastic.co/products/elasticsearch) - "Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases."
+* [MongoDB](https://www.mongodb.com/) - "MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need"
+* [Beanstalkd](http://kr.github.io/beanstalkd/) - "Beanstalk is a simple, fast work queue."
 * [Docker](https://www.docker.com/) - "Build, Ship, and Run Any App, Anywhere"
 * [Deployer](https://deployer.org/) - "Deployment Tool for PHP"